 Users of messaging systems (email or instant messaging) operating in environments with internet quality links often make the usually justified assumption that a message has been delivered.
 Users in constrained networking environments, where link failures are common, cannot afford to make that assumption.

-M-Link and Swift both support XEP-0198: Stream Management for message acknowledgements (shown above) clearly showing the status of messages and allowing the user to decide on remedial action in the event of non-delivery.
+M-Link and Swift both support XEP-0198: Stream Management for message acknowledgements clearly showing the status of messages and allowing the user to decide on remedial action in the event of non-delivery.

 Federated Multi-User Chat

-M-Link supports XEP-0298: Federated MUC for Constrained Environments, federating the provsion of MUC,just as the distributon of XMPP servers federates the provision of 1:1 chat.
+M-Link supports XEP-0298: Federated MUC for Constrained Environments, federating the provsion of MUC, just as the distribution of XMPP servers federates the provision of 1:1 chat.
 More information on Federated Multi-User Chat can be found on the page that discusses M-Link's multi-user chat capabilities and in the whitepaper [Federated Multi-User Chat: Efficient and Reliable Operation over Slow and Unreliable Networks].